Choosing Between a 30-Year Mortgage and a 15-Year Mortgage

 Deciding between a longer term with a lower monthly payment and a shorter term with a higher payment is something only you can decide.
 Look closely at your finances and speak with your mortgage loan officer about what the best option might be for you.
 Remember, if you choose a lower monthly payment, there's always the option of paying more each month when you're able to.

 While the 30-year home loan has some edge when it comes to the affordability of the monthly payments, the 15-year loan comes out ahead when you add up the interest expense.
-That's simply because the shorter term provides less time for the interest charge to grow through compounding.
+That's simply because the shorter repayment term at a lower interest rate results in less of a total interest charge.
 On that $250,000 mortgage in the previous example, a 15-year loan at 4 percent would accumulate about $43,600.95 in interest charges over the first five years and a total interest cost of $82,859.57 over the life of the loan.
 The interest on a 4.5 percent, 30-year loan for the same amount would be $53,897.59 for the first five years and $206,016.78 total.

 The fact that a 15-year mortgage has a shorter payback time than a 30-year mortgage is obvious, but it's worth taking a moment to point out how this difference might affect your overall financial planning.
 On the one hand, paying off your mortgage in half the time could allow you to devote more funds toward accelerating your retirement savings, paying for your kids' college education, or maybe even purchasing a second home in your favorite vacation spot.
 On the other hand, while it takes longer to pay off a 30-year loan, the savings on your monthly payment can be used to meet ongoing or short-term financial obligations or invested for long-term growth.